eriksjolund/podman-nginx-socket-activation/examples/example3/README.md

 1024
 ```

-Unprivileged users are only able to listen on TCP port 1024 and higher.
+Unprivileged users can only listen on TCP port 1024 and above.

-The reason that the unprivileged user _test_ is able to run a socket-activated nginx container on port 80 is that
+The reason the unprivileged user _test_ is able to run a socket-activated nginx container on port 80 is that
-the syscalls `socket()` and `bind()` were run by systemd manager (`systemd`) that is running as root.
+the syscalls `socket()` and `bind()` were run by the systemd system manager (`systemd`).
 The socket file descriptor is then inherited by the rootless podman process.

-Side-note: There is a [Podman feature request](https://github.com/containers/podman/discussions/20573)
+Side note: There is a [Podman feature request](https://github.com/containers/podman/discussions/20573)
 for adding Podman support for `User=` in systemd system services.
-The feature request was migrated into a GitHub discussion.
+The feature request was moved into a GitHub discussion.

 1. Create the user _test_ if it does not yet exist.
    ```